What to Do If You Slip and Fall in a Store

 An insurance company or attorney may contact you after the accident.
 These people represent the property owner’s interest, not yours.
 Their ambition is to limit the cost to their client.
 Be polite, concise, and firm when you tell them to contact you through your own legal representation.
 Do not engage them in conversation about how you are feeling, the extent of your injuries, or the incident.
 It’s best to give them your attorney’s name and telephone number and end the conversation.
 If you haven’t secured representation yet, take their name and number and tell them that your attorney will be in touch shortly.

-Make sure to find an attorney to represent you right away.
+Make sure to find an injury attorney to represent you right away.
 Deadlines called statutes of limitations limit the amount of time you have for filing a case.
 Personal injury law firms handle slip and fall cases and attorneys at these firms understand the complexities of personal injury and premises liability cases.
 Most work on a contingency basis.
 This means that the attorney receives fees from money awarded.
 The significance of this is twofold:

 - If you don’t receive compensation, neither does the attorney.
 So an attorney has an incentive to take the case only if he thinks you have a good chance of winning compensation.